Voice Mode

 Once configured, try these prompts with Claude:

-function makes voice interactions more natural - it automatically waits for your response by default.
+function makes voice interactions natural - it automatically waits for your response by default, creating a real conversation flow.

 Voice Mode works with your favorite AI coding assistants: